 How is funding allocated to schools?

-For the 2018-2019 financial year, the school receives the following additional funding per pupil for each category:
+For the 2024-2025 financial year, the school will receive the following additional funding per pupil for each category:

 How is the Pupil Premium Grant spent?